History of Styria: Modern era

 The Semmering Railway, completed in 1854, was a triumph of engineering in its time, the oldest of the great European mountain railways.
 It was remarkable for its numerous and long tunnels and viaducts spanning mountain valleys, running from Gloggnitz in Lower Austria to Mürzzuschlag in Styria, and passing through the area's scenery.
 The railway brought tourists to alpine lake resorts and mineral springs at Rohitsch (today's Rogaška Slatina) and Bad Gleichenberg, the brine springs of Bad Aussee, and the thermal springs of Tuffer (today's Laško), Neuhaus am Klausenbach and Tobelbad.

 Following World War I, Styria was divided by the Treaty of Saint Germain.
 Lower Styria with the cities of Celje and Maribor became part of the Kingdom of Serbs, Croats and Slovenes, while the rest remained with Austria as the State of Styria.
 Other than in Carinthia, no fighting resulted from this, in spite of a German minority in Slovenia (the larger cities of Lower Styria were largely German-speaking).

-Lower Styria was reattached to the Reichsgau Steiermark from 1942 to 1945, whence it was returned to Germany.
+Lower Styria was reattached to the Reichsgau Steiermark from 1942 to 1945, whence it was annexed by Germany.
 After World War II, Styria became part of the British occupation zone in Austria.
-The lower third was granted to Yugoslavia and today, it makes up about the eastern third of Slovenia.
+The lower third was returned to Yugoslavia and today, it makes up about the eastern third of Slovenia.